Yael Lotan (writer): Biography

-On November 6, 1986, she met in Romania, as part of a delegation of about 20 people, with Palestine Liberation Organization members, and as a result was prosecuted, about a year later, along with Reuven Kaminer, Latif Dori and Eliezer Feiler, for violating the so-called "Meetings Law", which banned contact between Israelis and representatives of a "terrorist organization".
+On November 6, 1986, Lotan met in Romania, as part of a delegation of about 20 people, with Palestine Liberation Organization members, and as a result was prosecuted, about a year later, along with Reuven Kaminer, Latif Dori and Eliezer Feiler, for violating the so-called "Meetings Law", which banned contact between Israelis and representatives of a "terrorist organization".
 The Ramla Magistrate's Court sentenced them to 18 months in prison, of which six months in practice.
 After hearing the sentence they stated that: "We did not expect such a punishment, this is a draconian verdict.
 We have never harmed state security.
 We have tried to promote peace and we're treated like criminals.
 We did not break the law, but held talks for the advancement of peace".
 Their appeal to the district court on the conviction and sentence was rejected, but on appeal to the Supreme Court, their sentence was reduced to a fine of NIS 1,000 each.

 From 1989 to 1993 she lived in London, writing and translating in Hebrew and English.
 Since 1994, she was a regular contributor to the Palestine–Israel Journal.

 Lotan was active in the "Campaign to Free Vanunu and for a Nuclear-free Middle East". and assisted Mordechai Vanunu after his release from prison.
 On May 22, 2004, she conducted an interview with Vanunu for the Sunday Times and the BBC, to legally circumvent Vanunu's restrictions on speaking to foreign journalists.

 However, a few days later, the Shin Bet arrested the British journalist Peter Hounam, a reporter for the Sunday Times, and detained at the Ben-Gurion Airport a reporter for the BBC, Chris Mitchell, who made the film about Vanunu and confiscated the recordings.